awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-lambda-variables.md

 ## Prerequisites<a name="lambda-variables-prereqs"></a>

-Before you begin, note that this tutorial builds on an existing pipeline\.
-This pipeline starts with a two\-stage pipeline created previously, and it adds a stage for your Lambda action and a stage for your manual approval action\.
-You can create or use the pipeline with the CodeCommit source in [Tutorial: Create a Simple Pipeline \(CodeCommit Repository\)](tutorials-simple-codecommit.md)\.
+Before you begin, you must have the following:
++ You can create or use the pipeline with the CodeCommit source in [Tutorial: Create a Simple Pipeline \(CodeCommit Repository\)](tutorials-simple-codecommit.md)\.
++ Edit your existing pipeline so that the CodeCommit source action has a namespace\.
+Assign the namespace `SourceVariables` to the action\.

 ## Step 1: Create a Lambda Function<a name="lambda-variables-function"></a>